practicingruby/practicing-ruby-paid/posts/v6/baby-steps.md

+No matter what path you took in order to become a programmer, your first useful software project was probably the end result of many hard nights and weekends of dedicated practice.
+Like any other complicated set of skills, learning how to master the art of programming can be very rewarding, but it can also be downright exhausting at times.

+To get to where you are now, the raw enthusiasm and dedication that carried you through the beginners phase could not possibly have faded away.
+But to become an experienced programmer is to realize that there simply are not enough nights and weekends in a lifetime to learn all the things we wish we could.
+Because some degree of specialization is necessary in order to be productive, it is impossible for your skillset to grow in a perfectly balanced way.

+Every programmer needs to accept this unpleasant tradeoff between learning everything they possibly can and getting stuff done, and so we tend to accumulate many technical blindspots throughout our careers.
+The more free time we have, the less likely we are to notice this hard limitation, but we all end up hitting the same brick wall in the end.
+As I've learned through personal experience, nothing accelerates this process faster than trying to start a family: once you do that, your whole approach towards learning needs to change.
+But as I said, everyone will feel this tension sooner or later, so it makes sense to learn how to deal with it regardless of what your ambitions in life are.

+We all have different gaps in our knowledge, but one of the big ones for me has been web development skills, particularly full-stack Rails programming.
+In this article, I will use this weakness of mine to demonstrate to you how I tend to work when I am outside of my comfort zone, especially now that I have very little free time in my life for nonessential exploratory coding.
+My hope is that you'll be able to try out these ideas in your own studies so that you can overcome your own fears of the things that lie beyond your own comfort zone.

+### Body

 Probably need to dump more notes!

 - this is an article about how to build a side project in lots of small time